Language-Technology-Assessment/European-open-AI-index/pages/osai-definitions.md

 Two definitions have been proposed so far—one in China and one in the US—but neither fits the European context:

-China: The Open Atom Foundation has published legal documents clarifying that in China, open-source AI refers only to model weights; open data is not included.
+- China: The Open Atom Foundation has published legal documents clarifying that in China, open-source AI refers only to model weights; open data is not included.

-The US: The Open Source Initiative (OSI) has published the "Open Source AI Definition 1.0."
-In a nutshell, this encourages open data as part of open-source AI but allows private, non-open-source-licensed data to be used in OSAI models.
+- The US: The Open Source Initiative (OSI) has published the "Open Source AI Definition 1.0."
+In a nutshell, it encourages open data as part of open-source AI but allows private, non-open-source-licensed data to be used in open-source models.

 The European Union's AI Office has yet to clarify which definition of open-source AI applies to us.
 Is Europe better off charting its own way forward?